"It's Music To Your Ears!"

 History of Wedding Traditions

-• Iron was used to make rings in ancient Rome as far back as 200 B.C.
+- Iron was used to make rings in ancient Rome as far back as 200 B.C.
 The iron rings symbolized strength.
-It also symbolized 'cheapness' by the groom apparently.
+Although many brides also thought it symbolized 'cheapness' by the groom.

-• The first use of a diamond 'engagement ring' was in 1477 and was given to Mary of Burgandy by Archduke Maximilian of Hamburg.
-The first unsuccessful use of a 'non-diamond' engagement ring was a few months earlier when Bob of West Hamburg gave Helen of Hoboken a cubic zirconia after a nice meal at the local IHOP.
+- The first use of a diamond 'engagement ring' was in 1477 and was given to Mary of Burgandy by Archduke Maximilian of Hamburg.
+The first documented 'unsuccessful' use of a non-diamond engagement ring was a few months earlier when Morty of Southwest Hamburg tried to give Helen of Hoboken a cubic zirconia after a nice meal at the local IHOP.

-• Diamonds can now be created in a lab.
+- Diamonds can now be created in a lab.
 Moissanite is practically perfect and indistinguishable from the one made from mother nature.
 The only main difference is the cost.
-But, alas, the grooms should take a lesson from 'Bob' and go with a real one.
+But, alas, the grooms should take a lesson from 'Morty' and go with a real one.

-• Tradition has it that wearing pearls on your wedding day is bad luck because they represent tears.
-But interestingly, the amount of tears a groom sheds is directly proportional to the cost of a diamond engagement ring.
+- Tradition has it that wearing pearls on your wedding day is bad luck because they represent tears.
+But interestingly, the amount of tears a groom sheds is directly proportional to the cost of the bride's diamond jewelry.
 Lesson to be learned?...stick with diamonds.
-If mama ain't happy, ain't 'nobody' happy!
+If mama ain't happy, 'everybody' will be crying!

-• The word 'bride' is derived from the Celtic word 'Brigid', which was a goddess in Celtic legend and lore.
+- The word 'bride' is derived from the Celtic word 'Brigid', which was a goddess in Celtic legend and lore.
 The goddess then became St. Brigid of Ireland, who bestowed blessings on the brides.
-The word 'groom' comes from the Piglatin word 'Oom-gray', of St. Oomgray, who was the patron saint of flatulance.
+The word 'groom' comes from the Piglatin word 'Oom-gray', of St. Oomgray, who was the patron Saint of Flatulence.

-• Actual aisle runners were first used when roads and pathways were unpaved and muddy.
+- Actual aisle runners were first used when roads and pathways were unpaved and muddy.
 The runner kept the bottom of the bride's gown from getting dirty.
-It was then re-used to
+It was then re-used to wrap sides of beef at the local 'Thine Buttcher Shoppe' and to cover the examination table at 'Thou Medeval Docktor Office'...a tradition that carries on to this day.

 Back to top